klikaba/cms9-demo/README.md

 When your Cms9 is up and running, before creating posts and populating them with content we need to create a Post Types.
 Post Types is defined by fields and its types.

 After creating a Post Type, you are ready to populate/create it's data.
 For different field types you will get different input methods, for easier input handling.
-Once when it's stored, it's available to be showed in your application.
+Once when it's stored, it's available to be shown in your application.

-In order to show on our website all posts of one post type, please follow the following steps:
+In order to show all posts of one post type on our website, please do the following steps:

 *Generate controller Posts